Alternative Fuel: Electric 101

 - Mentioned earlier is the topic of cost.
 Electric vehicles, regardless of vehicle class, are significantly more costly than other technologies.
 Some of this incremental cost will be offset by lower energy pricing in the place of ongoing fuel.
 Further, maintenance costs are assumed to be lower – but most of the cost comparisons are based on assumptions, minimal real-life use or field testing.

 - Vehicle weight, driven largely by battery density, is a significant hurdle for commercial battery electric vehicles.
 Batteries are currently in a technological battle between less weight and more density/range.
 Currently, battery electric trucks further down the development path than Tesla weigh between 5,000 and 8,000 pounds more than a traditional class 8 diesel truck.
 Weight limitations could restrict where your fleet can operate.
 That is, until weight exemption policies are passed.
 But then – consider the impact a 25,000-pound vehicle will have to road conditions.

 - Another key consideration for battery electric vehicles is range.
-The illustration below showcases approximate vehicle range by fuel type.
-Range, although a concern for many, supports the return-to-base model adopted by many electric fleets today.
+While a concern for many, supports the return-to-base model adopted by many electric fleets today.
 Still – as companies seek to determine their future of fuel strategy, range is a key consideration for electric.

 - Battery supply poses another consideration and is one of the more debatable subjects throughout the alternative fuel community.
 Cobalt, one of the main ingredients in lithium-ion batteries, is derived primarily from Congo – known for its political and social instability.
 Congo represents over 60% of cobalt production and 50% of all reserves.
 They have also been guilty of using child labor during cobalt extraction.
 As companies seek to use alternative fuel as a sustainability tactic, they must also factor in the societal impact of battery production.